$G_2'$-Slodowy Slices I: Geometric Structures: Cyclic G2' -Higgs Bundles

 In the present case of cyclic $\Gtwosplit$-Higgs bundles as in Definition \ref{Defn:G2Cyclic}, the harmonic metric $h$ yields a harmonic map we now denote $f: \tilde{\Sigma} \rightarrow \X_{\Gtwosplit}$.
 The harmonic metric $h$ also yields a $\nabla$-parallel real locus $\V^\R \subset \mathcal{E}$, where $\nabla = \nabla_{h} + \varphi + \varphi^{*h}$ is the associated flat connection.
 Here, $\V^\R$ is the fixed point set of an $\R$-linear involution $\lambda: \V \rightarrow \V $; see \cite[Proposition 4.16]{CT24}.
 The real structure $\lambda$ preserves $\mathcal{L}_0$ and each of $\mathcal{L}_i\oplus \mathcal{L}_{-i}$ for $i=1,2,3$.
 We write $\mathscr{L},T,N,B$ for the following sub-bundles of $\V^\R$:

-The names $\mathscr{L},T,N,B$ come from the relationship to an associated (equivariant) \emph{alternating almost-complex curves} $\nu: \tilde{\Sigma} \rightarrow \mathbb{S}^{2,4}$.
+When $\beta\neq 0$, the names $\mathscr{L},T,N,B$ come from the relationship to an associated (equivariant) \emph{alternating almost-complex curves} $\nu: \tilde{\Sigma} \rightarrow \mathbb{S}^{2,4}$.
 These curves have been especially studied in the case of $\beta$-cyclic bundles, as in \cite{Bar10, CT24, Eva24a, Eva25}, for which they are immersed.
 However, the $\alpha$-bundles also yield alternating almost-complex curves $\tilde{\Sigma} \rightarrow \mathbb{S}^{2,4}$, as long as $\beta \neq 0$.
-In this case, the curve $\nu$ is not necessarily immersed and instead has the property property that the second fundamental form $\sff$ is non-vanishing, evidenced by $\alpha$.
+In this case, the curve $\nu$ is not necessarily immersed and instead has the property that the second fundamental form $\sff$ is non-vanishing, evidenced by $\alpha$.
 Later, we will remark on the relation between the geometric structures built and this associated $J$-holomorphic curve.
-In particular, for the $\beta$-bundles and the associated $\Ein^{2,3}$-structures in Section \ref{Sec:G2Ein23GeomStructures}, the relationship is quite explicit.